I Hate Myself: Identifying And Managing Self-Hatred

 Self-care

 Another thing to try when addressing self-hatred is various forms of self-care.
 Although some people may think that self-care is a series of bubble baths, spa nights, and shopping sprees, self-care can be even more basic.
 Self-care in these instances can mean exercising consistently, eating a balanced diet, and making sure you get plenty of sleep each night.
-These can help improve your mental state and set in motion improved habits that lead to improved self-esteem.
+These lifestyle practices can help you physically feel good and may improve your mental state, setting in motion improved habits that lead to improved self-esteem.

 Boundaries